EVerest/EVerest/docs/misc/pionix_belay_box.rst

 * rw: make root partition read/writable
 * ro: make it read only again
-* /mnt/user_data/etc/wpa_supplicant.conf: file containing wifi settings
+* /mnt/user_data/etc/wpa_supplicant/wpa_supplicant.conf: file containing wifi settings
-* /mnt/user_data/opt/everest/<everest binaries TBD> force the use of custom everest build or config by automated start of ``everest-dev.service`` instead of ``everest.service``
+* /mnt/user_data/opt/everest/<crosscompiled everest binaries> force the use of custom everest build or config by automated start of ``everest-dev.service`` instead of ``everest.service``
 * /mnt/user_data/etc/update_channel contains either stable or unstable to define release channels
-* /mnt/user_data/etc/wireguard/<wireguard interface name>.conf for a wireguard
+* /mnt/user_data/etc/wireguard/wg0.conf for a wireguard VPN configuration
-    VPN configuration
-* /mnt/user_data/user-config/config-deploy-devboard.json for a persistent user
-    config containing only the diffs to the default config.
+* /mnt/user_data/user-config/config-deploy-devboard.yaml for a persistent user config containing only the diffs to the default config.
-* to stop automatic updates: rw; sudo systemctl disable ota-update.timer
+* to stop automatic updates: rw; sudo systemctl disable ota-update.service
-* /mnt/user_data/etc/mosquitto/conf.d:
-    here you can add additional config files for the mqtt broker.
+* /mnt/user_data/etc/mosquitto/conf.d: here you can add additional config files for the mqtt broker.
 For example a “public_mqtt.conf” file with the following contents:
     ``listener 1883``
     ``allow_anonymous true`` to allow anonymous external connections to the mqtt broker for debugging purposes
 * ``sudo journalctl -fu everest.service``: watch the output of everest.service
-* ``sudo journalctl -fu everest-dev.service``:
-    watch the output of ``everest-dev.service``
+* ``sudo journalctl -fu everest-dev.service``: watch the output of ``everest-dev.service``
-* ``sudo /opt/everest/bin/run.sh``
-    run EVerst in the terminal (Make sure the systemd service is not running)
+* ``sudo /opt/everest/bin/manager --conf /opt/everest/conf/config-deploy-devboard.yaml``: run EVerest in the terminal.
+Make sure the systemd service is not running.